sofrosb/Individuell-examination-backend-nodejs-Sofia-Rosborg/README.md

 ### Get cart:

 Retrieve the current items in the cart.
-Note that the orderId received when creating an order is necessary to see the cart contents. http://localhost:8000/api/order/getCart/:orderId <br>
+Note that the orderId received when creating an order is necessary to see the cart contents. <br>
+http://localhost:8000/api/order/getCart/:orderId <br>
 Method: GET

 ### Add item cart:

 Replacing and/or adding an item/items to the cart.
-Similar to the 'getCart' operation, append your orderId at the end of the URL. http://localhost:8000/api/order/addItemCart/:orderId
+Similar to the 'getCart' operation, append your orderId at the end of the URL. <br>
+http://localhost:8000/api/order/addItemCart/:orderId
 Method: PUT

-Go to the "Body" tab (in Postman or Insomnia).
+- Go to the "Body" tab (in Postman or Insomnia).
-Select "JSON" as the format.
+- Select "JSON" as the format.
-Paste your JSON structure into the json field.
+- Paste your JSON structure into the json field.

 It's crucial to choose items listed in the 'menu.js' file to avoid errors.